niv-en/flood-monitoring/README.md

 Once again this can be applied to any of the station types, if no dates are passed to `plot_data_range` then the readings for the current day will be plotted.

-### HOW TO: Retrieve Readings for a particular measure
+### HOW TO: Retrieve readings for a particular measure

 ```py
 from flood_monitoring import station